5+ Common Signs You Have Seasonal Allergies: Keep Them In Check Now

 Spring

-In spring, seasonal allergies are mostly caused by trees.
-The pollen of birch is one of the most common offenders in northern latitudes causing hay fever.
-There are also other allergenic trees in North America: Cedar, horse chestnut, and poplar.
+In spring, seasonal allergies are mainly caused by trees.
+Birch pollen is one of the most common culprits in northern latitudes, causing hay fever.
+Other allergenic trees in North America are cedar, horse chestnut, and poplar.

 Summer